MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-sla-recalculation.md

 # Recalculate service-level agreements

 The terminal states for SLA KPI Instances are succeeded, cancelled, and non-compliant.
-The recalculation of SLAs is as follows:
+The recalculation of SLAs happens as follows:

 - If the SLA KPI Instance is in an expired state and the applicable when or success condition changes, the SLAs are recalculated if the recalculate flag is on.
 - If the SLA KPI Instance is in a cancelled state, SLAs aren't recalculated.